 Dealing in foreign exchange is not an easy task to manage.
-RBI (Reserve Bank of India) is very strict when it comes to foreign exchange reserve.
-An individual person or even company be it private limited company, public limited company or Listed companies can not deal in foreign currency freely.
-For every transaction, they have to approach authorised dealers as prescribed by the RBI.
+RBI (Reserve Bank of India) is stringent regarding foreign exchange reserves.
+A person or even company, be it a private limited company, public limited company or Listed company, can not deal in foreign currency freely.
+They have to approach authorised dealers as prescribed by the RBI for every transaction.

-This is even more important when you are dealing in foreign currency loan or investment on behalf of the company.
-Private Limited Company is the one which attracts a very heavy flow of FDI.
+This is even more important when dealing with foreign currency loans or investments on behalf of the company.
+Private Limited Company is the one that attracts a hefty flow of FDI.

-Being an Indian resident if you have current accounts, saving accounts and fixed deposit accounts are sufficient to conduct any type of transaction domestically but may not be for those transactions which involve dealing in foreign currency.
+Being an Indian resident, if you have current accounts, saving accounts and fixed deposit accounts are sufficient to conduct any transaction domestically but may not be for those transactions which involve dealing in foreign currency.

-So, these types of accounts are suitable if you are not into the business of importing or exporting of goods or services and your business is limited to the boundaries of countries.
+So, these types of accounts are suitable if you are not into importing or exporting goods or services and your business is limited to the boundaries of countries.

-But, if you are importing or exporting goods, or involve in a foreign financial transaction then you have to follow laws related to foreign exchange.
+But, if you are importing or exporting goods or involved in a foreign financial transaction, you have to follow laws related to foreign exchange.

-Therefore, you must understand what are the different types of accounts which must be opened to undertake foreign exchange transactions.
+Therefore, you must understand the different types of accounts that must be opened to undertake foreign exchange transactions.

 You must consider the following points before opening any bank account in India:

-So, this type of strategy can be adopted to save the transaction cost only but can be used hedge currency risk.
-Hedging is technique through which you can minimise loss in currency transactions.
+So, this type of strategy can be adopted to save the transaction cost only but can be used to hedge currency risk.
+Hedging is a technique to minimise the loss in currency transactions.

-This account can also be opened by the NRIs (Non-resident Indian).
+This account can also be opened by the NRIs (Non-resident Indians).